Ask for More Than Bayes Optimal: A Theory of Indecisions for Selective Hypothesis Testing: Extensions

 \end{theorem}

-\begin{remark} We can use plug-in scores to calibrate the procedure as we did in sections \ref{sec:binary_calib}, \ref{sec:np_calib}, and \ref{sec.plugin}.
-Note that for calibration, given a level of indecisions $\gamma$, the procedure does not require knowledge of the labels, which means we can calibrate it even in an unsupervised fashion. \end{remark}
+\begin{remark} We can use plug-in scores to calibrate the procedure as we did in Sections~\ref{sec:binary_calib}, \ref{sec:np_calib}, and \ref{sec.plugin}.
+Note that, for a given indecision level $\gamma$, the procedure does not require labels for calibration and can therefore be calibrated in an unsupervised fashion. \end{remark}